Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Management-Resources.md

 - Set `deploy_management_resources` to enable creation of the default Management resources,including:
   - Resource Group to contain all Management resources.
-  - Log Analytics workspace to use for centralised logging.
+  - Log Analytics workspace to use for centralized logging.
   - Automation Account to enable additional capabilities as part of the included Solutions for Azure Monitor.
   - Recommended Solutions for Azure Monitor.
 - Set the `subscription_id_management` value to ensure the Subscription is moved to the correct Management Group, and policies are updated with the correct values.